AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Chains provide Instantaneous Decidability of Decodability (IDD).
 That is, the ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode frames in packets that follow.
 The concept of Chains is a generalization of the TL0PICIDX field used in the RTP payload formats for scalable codecs such as H.264, VP8, and VP9.
 A chain defines a sequence of frames essential to decode Decode targets protected by that Chain.

-A sender MUST ensure that a receiver decoding all frames in the Chain can recover the full fidelity of a Decode target protected by the Chain without requesting additional information from the sender (e.g., a key frame request).
+A sender MUST construct Chains such that a receiver having received all frames in the Chain, and having missed one or more frames not in the Chain, need not request additional information (e.g., NACK or FIR) from the sender in order to resume decoding at full fidelity of the Decode target protected by the Chain.

 **Note:** Not decoding a frame associated with a Decode target that is also not present in the Chain will result in a temporary reduction of fidelity.
 A frame that is not present in the Chain may be dropped even if the Decode Target Indication for that frame is not Discardable.
 {:.alert .alert-info }